So, you want to learn how to install Linux on your Chromebook via USB drive.

 You’ll still be able to disconnect and unmount the drive if you need to, but it’s strongly recommended to just leave it plugged in.
 So choose a drive you’re fine with dedicating to this little setup.

-USB 3.0 is recommended
+USB 3.0 is recommended (or higher)

 A USB 3.0 drive is recommended.
 Although you could use 2.0, it’s not worth it when USB 3.0 is only slightly more expensive and just as accessible.
 The faster read/write speeds of 3.0 over 2.0 will save you a lot of time waiting for programs to launch and applications to load.
 Just go for it.
 It’s worth it.